-Cook this easy and delicious Thai beef Massaman curry at your home with a store-bought Massaman curry paste.
+Make a simple Thai beef Massaman curry at your home with a store-bought Massaman curry paste.
 No need to make curry paste and you will enjoy delicious curry in every bite.

 When you are in the mood for a curry, but afraid of making the fresh curry paste from scratch, try this Beef Massaman curry with store-bought Massaman curry paste.
 This is an easy and delicious Thai curry that anyone can make at home without the fuss.
 Beef Massaman curry is rich and slightly tangy but not too spicy.